wesbarnett/blog/_posts/2020-10-03-archive-projects.md

 ---

 I recently archived several projects on Github that I no longer have the attention to maintain.
-These all relate to GROMACS and LAMMPS, Molecular Dynamics programs, that I used in graduate school and in my postdoctoral research.
-I had
+These all relate to [GROMACS](http://www.gromacs.org/) and [LAMMPS](https://lammps.sandia.gov/), Molecular Dynamics programs, that I used in graduate school and in my postdoctoral research.

 Here's a list of the archived repositories: